dockerland/dex/docs/v1-runtime.md

 ## work in progress

+lets talk about how to "dexify" your application...

+* TBD
+  * labeling / api versioning
+  * Windowed/X11 examples

 ```sh
 # label defaults -- images may provide a org.dockerland.dex.<var> label
 #  supplying a value that overrides these default values, examples are: